kiralyta/capacitor-sumup/README.md

 wakeUp() => Promise<void>
 ```

-Prepare the connected card reader for an upcoming checkout
+Prepare the connected card reader for a possible upcoming checkout.

 --------------------